fabskrejt/card-learning/README.md

 ## About

-React app with JS/TS, redux, redux-thunk, hooks, function components, axios, formik, yup and other.
+React app with JS/TS, redux, redux-thunk, hooks, function components, axios, formik, yup, MUI and other.